 Q2: Is The Exchange really a sequel to The Firm?

 Yes!
-It picks up Mitch McDeere’s story about 15 years after the original, exploring what (and who) he became.
+It’s a direct sequel to the iconic bestselling legal thriller The Firm, picking up Mitch McDeere’s story about 15 years after the original and exploring what (and who) he became.

 Q3: What’s the latest new release?